Startup Incorporation Startup Lawyer

 Incorporate before you sign real customer contracts, hire, take outside money, or create meaningful IP.
 If you are building a venture-scale company, earlier is usually cheaper because it avoids under-deadline cleanup later.

-Should I form an LLC or C-Corp for my startup?
+Should a startup form an LLC or a C-Corp?

 If you expect venture financing, stock options, or institutional investors, a Delaware C-Corp is the market norm.
 If you plan to stay closely held and distribute profits, an LLC can work, but many startups end up converting under pressure when fundraising.